 We worship as a school community on all holy days of obligation, as well as at the opening of the new school year, Thanksgiving, Christmas, and Catholic Schools Week.
 Students take on ministerial roles such as greeters, lectors, Eucharistic Ministers, and as members of Music Ministry.
 Each class is assigned a holy day to plan and in which to take part.

 Rites of Passage are also celebrated within the context of liturgy.
-Our Juniors receive their class rings at our Thanksgiving Mass, and on the evening prior to graduation, our Seniors and their families worship together at a Eucharistic Baccalaureate.
-Our Honors Assemblies are framed in prayer.
+On the evening prior to graduation, our Seniors and their families worship together at a Eucharistic Baccalaureate.

 Traditionally speaking, we carry out the Blessing of the Throats to remember the Feast of Saint Blase, the imposition of ashes on Ash Wednesday, and we honor the Blessed Mother on the first school day in May with a prayer/crowning service on the front lawn of the school.

 The Sacrament of Reconciliation is offered twice a year, once during Advent and once during Lent.
 If a student has need of a priest at any other time, arrangements will be made.

 Although we do study the Sacrament of Confirmation at a number of grade levels, we do not do sacramental prep for this.
 Students should prep at their home parishes and receive the sacrament with their parish family.